-Finally, the technical features of Tesla vehicles cause consumers to erroneously believe that Autopilot is more than just Level 2 autonomy.
-The NTSB investigated the fatal crash in Williston, Florida in 2016 where a Model S operating in Autopilot collided with a tractor-trailer and found that, of the 37.5 minutes Autopilot was activated, the driver only had his hands on the wheel for approximately 30 seconds.27 Additionally, there is no way for Tesla vehicles to determine whether a driver is in fact monitoring the driving environment.
-Though Tesla considered additional sensors to track the eyes and face of drivers to know whether they were looking at the road or elsewhere, the company chose not to install such features.28 Thus, Autopilot only warns drivers to touch the steering wheel after it detects that the steering wheel has not been touched for a certain amount of time, and there are already companies that have built devices to trick Autopilot into thinking that the steering wheel has been touched.29 These technical aspects contribute to the circumstances that would lead a reasonable person to believe Autopilot is self-driving or autonomous technology when it is not and does not meet the definition of autonomous vehicle spelled out in California law.
+looking at the road or elsewhere, the company chose not to install such features.26 Thus, Autopilot only warns drivers to touch the steering wheel after it detects that the steering wheel has not been touched for a certain amount of time, and there are already companies that have built devices to trick Autopilot into thinking that the steering wheel has been touched.27 While these technical aspects are not marketing or advertising, they contribute to the circumstances that would lead a reasonable person to believe Autopilot is self-driving or autonomous technology.

 III.
-Consumers Reasonably Altered Their Behavior When Using Autopilot in Response to Tesla's Misleading and Deceptive Marketing
+Consumers Reasonably Altered Their Behavior When Using Autopilot in Response to Tesla's Misleading and Deceptive Marketing and Advertising

-Users of Tesla vehicles have already been killed or injured because they misunderstood the safety and capabilities of Autopilot.
+Consumers of Tesla vehicles have already been killed or injured because they misunderstood the safety and capabilities of Autopilot.
 There is an abundance of Tesla consumers who brag about their vehicles' "self-driving" abilities.
 News and other media outlets describe Autopilot as "self-driving".
 These realities prove that Tesla, with assistance from Elon Musk, has successfully deceived consumers into believing that Autopilot is safer and more capable than it actually is.

 Unfortunately, there is no way to know exactly what the two drivers were doing in the moments preceding the collisions in the deadly Autopilot accidents in May 2016 and March 2018.
-The man who died in Williston, Florida, Joshua Brown, was known to frequently post videos of himself driving handsfree in his Model S.30 Witnesses of the crash claim that Mr. Brown may have been watching a movie on a portable DVD player at the time of the collision.31 Tellingly, the NTSB
+The man who died in Williston, Florida, Joshua Brown, was known to frequently post videos of himself driving handsfree in his Model S.28 Witnesses of the crash claim that Mr. Brown may have been watching a movie on a portable DVD player at the time of the collision.29 Tellingly, the NTSB found that Mr. Brown's "pattern of use of the Autopilot system indicated an over-reliance on the automation and a lack of understanding of the system limitations".30